OpenRLHF/OpenRLHF/README.md

 # if you want to launch ray on more nodes, use
 ray start --address {MASTER-NODE-ADDRESS}:6379  --num-gpus 8

 # train ray PPO model, requires 8 gpus in default config
 ./train_ppo_llama_ray.sh

-# for 70B models and vLLM-based RLHF (important!)
+# for 70B models
-pip install vllm==0.3.2
-# due to the compatibility of vLLM
+# launch ray PPO with vLLM
-pip uninstall flash_attn -y

 ./train_ppo_llama_ray_70b.sh
 ```